The endpoint of the Gregory-Laflamme instability of black strings revisited

 Other important and related open questions are whether null infinity is complete and determine the location of the event horizon (EH).
 Given that the most of the geometry of the AH of the unstable black string can be accurately described as a sequence of quasistationary black strings connecting black holes, one would expect that the AH is very close to the EH almost everywhere.
 Ref. \cite{Choptuik:2003qd} confirmed this at least for the initial stages of the evolution.
 However, the pinch off is expected to take place in a highly dynamical region of the geometry of the black string, precisely where the AH and the EH may differ substantially.
 One can locate the EH by shooting null geodesics backwards in time \cite{Anninos:1994ay,Libson:1994dk}, starting from the last snapshot of the simulation.
-However, in our case, this approach poses a serious practical difficulty because the size of the checkpoint files that we have to store increases exponentially close to the pinch off and we quickly run out of storage space in a normal cluster.\footnote{Even though our problem is effectively 2+1 dimensional, both the computational and storage cost towards the end of the simulations are much higher than in a typical equal mass non-spinning black hole binary merger simulation.}
+However, in our case, this approach poses a serious practical difficulty because the size of the checkpoint files that we have to store increases exponentially close to the pinch off and we quickly run out of storage space in a normal cluster.

 As the evolution of the black string approaches the pinch off, one would expect that eventually higher derivative corrections to the Einstein-Hilbert Lagrangian would become important.
 It would be interesting to quantify whether this is indeed the case in the regime that can be probed with numerical simulations and how such corrections affect the dynamics.
 In a recent breakthrough, Refs. \cite{Kovacs:2020pns,Kovacs:2020ywu} (see also \cite{AresteSalo:2022hua}) have shown that certain higher derivative theories of gravity in higher dimensions are well-posed in reasonably straightforward modifications of the gauges commonly used in numerical relativity.
 Therefore, it should be possible to study higher derivative corrections to the evolution of the GL instability.
 Work to address this question is in progress.